BryanSky/HackZurich2022_VisualSensing/README.md

 ### Data provided

 Here we provide series of annotated image dataset from vehicle damages.
-Annonation information includes the coordinates of bounding boxes and polygons of the car damage in the images.
+Annotation information includes the coordinates of bounding boxes and polygons of the car damage in the images.
 The annotation is in two folds:
 - In files "COCO_train_annos.json" (for training) and "COCO_val_annos.json" (for validation), _damage_ is the only category.
 It includes coordinations of all bounding boxes of damages in the image.
 The sample is shown below:
 <img src="https://user-images.githubusercontent.com/113338125/190369823-bac748f6-ab28-4509-822a-eb31ce506186.png"  width="400">